digitalkultr/digitalkultr.com/README.md

 This is the repository with the source code for [digitalkultr's website](https://digitalkultr.com/)

-your welcome to use it, If you find it interesting, inspiring or learn something from it.
+Your welcome to use it, If you find it interesting, inspiring or learn something from it.

 ## Architecture